-Councils who are not Members of the Authority are appointed to such committees and sub-committees they shall not thereby become Members of the Authority, but they may be given voting rights in accordance with Article 9.5.

-3.15.
-The Authority may co-opt representatives of organisations with a particular relevance to the work of the Authority (for example the Sheffield City Region Local Enterprise Partnership or neighbouring local authorities which are neither Constituent Councils nor Non- Constituent Councils) or such other person as it agrees to participate in meetings of the Authority or its committees.
+- Councils who are not Members of the Authority are appointed to such committees and sub-committees they shall not thereby become Members of the Authority, but they may be given voting rights in accordance with Article 9.5. - 3.15.
+The Authority may co-opt representatives of organisations with a particular relevance to the work of the Authority to participate in meetings of the Authority or its committees.
 Such co-optees shall not be Members of the Authority and shall have no voting rights.
 They shall, however, observe the Code of Conduct for Members set out in Part 6A of this Constitution.
 An individual's co-option shall terminate as soon as his/her involvement with the organisation that gave rise to the co-option ceases; and such co-option shall be endorsed annually at the Authority's annual meeting.